-- What concerns the disciplinary meeting will be addressing;
+- What concerns will be addressed;

 - What supporting “evidence” they have in relation to those concerns (and this should be provided to you);

-- The date, time and location of the disciplinary meeting;
+- The date, time, and location of the disciplinary meeting;

 - Who else will be attending the disciplinary meeting;

-- That you can bring a support person / representative to the disciplinary meeting; and
+- That you can bring a support person/representative to the disciplinary meeting; and

-- What the potential outcomes of the disciplinary process might be (eg written warning / termination of employment).
+- What the potential outcomes of the disciplinary process might be (eg written warning/termination of employment)?

-It might also let you know that the organisation has an EAP (Employee Assistance Provider – counsellors etc) and advise that if you want to that you can seek assistance from them in relation to the process.
+It might also let you know that the organisation has an EAP (Employee Assistance Provider – counsellors etc) and advise that if you want to you can seek assistance from them in relation to the process.

 ** If you don’t get a letter or if it doesn’t contain the things outlined above, you can (and should) request this information from your employer.
 You can refuse to attend a disciplinary meeting until they have given you all of this information.